You are here: Urology Textbook > Prostate > Prostate cancer > Definition

 - Intracellular synthesis of testosterone from cholesterol

-Abiraterone is a CYP-17 inhibitor and thus an inhibitor of testosterone biosynthesis.
-Abiraterone 1000 mg 1-0-0 p.o. prolonged survival in patients with CRPC (after docetaxel chemotherapy) in combination of prednisolone 10 mg/d (14.8 months vs. 10.9 months with placebo).
-Side effects are edema, hypokalemia and hypertension by increasing the mineralocorticoids (Bono et al, 2011).
+Abiraterone is a CYP-17 inhibitor and thus an inhibitor of testosterone biosynthesis [see section pharmacology/abiraterone for side effects and pharmacological details.].
+Abiraterone is approved for the therapy of M1 CRPC before and after docetaxel chemotherapy.
+Dosage: 1000~mg 1-0-0 p.o. in combination with prednisolone 10 mg/d and standard androgen deprivation.
+Abiraterone prolonged survival in patients with M1 CRPC after docetaxel chemotherapy (14.8 months vs. 10.9 months with placebo) (Bono et al, 2011).
 Abiraterone is also beneficial before docetaxel chemotherapy: an increase in progression-free survival (16.5 vs. 8.3 months) and overall survival has been demonstrated (Ryan et al, 2013).
+Side effects are edema, hypokalemia and hypertension by increasing the mineralocorticoids.
 Treatment is stopped if the disease shows progression or the treatment is not tolerated.
-Since 2011 (USA) and 2013 (Germany), abiraterone is approved for patients with castration resistant prostate cancer before and after chemotherapy.
-Please see section pharmacology/abiraterone for side effects and pharmacological details.
-Further phase III studies are needed to identify the best sequencing of agents (e.g. docetaxel followed by abiraterone or abiraterone followed by docetaxel).

 Glucocorticoids in castration-resistant prostate cancer: